Cardiac arrest: Diagnosis

+POCUS can help predict outcomes in resuscitation efforts.
+Specifically, use of transthoracic ultrasound can be a helpful tool in predicting mortality in cases of cardiac arrest, with a systematic review from 2020 finding that there is a significant positive correlation between presence of cardiac motion and short term survival with CPR.

-Owing to the inaccuracy of this method of diagnosis, some bodies like the European Resuscitation Council (ERC) have de-emphasized its importance.
+Owing to the inaccuracy diagnosis solely based on central pulse detection, some bodies like the European Resuscitation Council have de-emphasized its importance.
 Instead, the current guidelines prompt individuals to begin CPR on any unconscious person with absent or abnormal breathing.
-The Resuscitation Council in the United Kingdom stands in line with the ERC's recommendations and those of the American Heart Association.
+The Resuscitation Council in the United Kingdom stands in line with the European Resuscitation Council's recommendations and those of the American Heart Association.
 They have suggested that the technique to check carotid pulses should be used only by healthcare professionals with specific training and expertise, and even then that it should be viewed in conjunction with other indicators like agonal respiration.

 Various other methods for detecting circulation and therefore diagnosing cardiac arrest have been proposed.
-Guidelines following the 2000 International Liaison Committee on Resuscitation (ILCOR) recommendations were for rescuers to look for "signs of circulation" but not specifically the pulse.
+Guidelines following the 2000 International Liaison Committee on Resuscitation recommendations were for rescuers to look for "signs of circulation" but not specifically the pulse.
 These signs included coughing, gasping, color, twitching, and movement.
-Per evidence that these guidelines were ineffective, the current ILCOR recommendation is that cardiac arrest should be diagnosed in all casualties who are unconscious and not breathing normally, a similar protocol to that which the European Resuscitation Council has adopted.
+Per evidence that these guidelines were ineffective, the current International Liaison Committee on Resuscitation recommendation is that cardiac arrest should be diagnosed in all casualties who are unconscious and not breathing normally, a similar protocol to that which the European Resuscitation Council has adopted.
 In a non-acute setting where the patient is expired, diagnosis of cardiac arrest can be done via molecular autopsy or postmortem molecular testing, which uses a set of molecular techniques to find the ion channels that are cardiac defective.
 This could help elucidate the cause of death in the patient.

 Other physical signs or symptoms can help determine the potential cause of the cardiac arrest.
 Below is a chart of the clinical findings and signs/symptoms a person may have and potential causes associated with them.

-Classifications

-Clinicians classify cardiac arrest into "shockable" versus "non-shockable", as determined by the EKG rhythm.
-This refers to whether a particular class of cardiac dysrhythmia is treatable using defibrillation.
-The two "shockable" rhythms are ventricular fibrillation and pulseless ventricular tachycardia, while the two "non-shockable" rhythms are asystole and pulseless electrical activity.

 Prevention

+Primary prevention

-With the lack of positive outcomes following cardiac arrest, efforts have been spent finding effective strategies to prevent cardiac arrest.
-With the prime causes of cardiac arrest being ischemic heart disease, efforts to promote a healthy diet, exercise, and smoking cessation are important.
-For people at risk of heart disease, measures such as blood pressure control, cholesterol lowering, and other medico-therapeutic interventions are used.
-A Cochrane review published in 2016 found moderate-quality evidence to show that blood pressure-lowering drugs do not reduce the risk of sudden cardiac death.
+With the lack of positive outcomes following cardiac arrest, efforts have been spent finding effective strategies to prevent cardiac arrest events.
+The approach to primary prevention promotes a healthy diet, exercise, limited alcohol consumption, and smoking cessation.

 Exercise is an effective preventative measure for cardiac arrest in the general population but may be risky for those with pre-existing conditions.
 The risk of a transient catastrophic cardiac event increases in individuals with heart disease during and immediately after exercise.
 The lifetime and acute risks of cardiac arrest are decreased in people with heart disease who perform regular exercise, perhaps suggesting the benefits of exercise outweigh the risks.